 Questions You Shouldn’t Ask Your Agent.Questions You Shouldn’t Ask Your Agent.

 Also, there are some questions from a legal standpoint your agent cannot answer.
-For instance, the Fair Housing Act makes it illegal for your agent to answer any questions about the demographics and ethnic makeup.
+For instance, the Fair Housing Act makes it illegal for your agent to answer any demographics and ethnic makeup questions.
 However, they can point you in the right direction of sources that will allow you to find out for yourself.

 Understand Open House EtiquetteUnderstand Open House Etiquette